- Download our Moving to Australia Guide (PDF)

-The standard of education in Australia is world-renowned, and many expats even migrate to Australia's sunny shores specifically to become students.
-The national government places a strong emphasis on diversity and quality and is committed to excellence in research, teaching and student support.
+The standard of education in Australia is world renowned, and many expats migrate to Australia's sunny shores specifically for the country’s excellent education.
+The national government places a strong emphasis on diversity and is committed to excellence in research, teaching and student support.

-Concerned parents moving with children of any age will find plenty of options for school in Australia, and will need to choose between public, faith-based or private (and international) institutions.
-Each has their respective pros and cons, and factors influencing decisions tend to revolve around curriculum and cost.
+Expat parents moving to Australia with school-age children will have plenty of options, and can choose between public, private and international schools.
+Each has its respective pros and cons, and factors influencing decisions tend to revolve around curriculum and cost.

-Roughly two-thirds of the local population and an impressive portion of foreigners send their children to public schools in Australia.
+Roughly two-thirds of the local population and a sizeable portion of expats send their children to government schools in Australia.

-State schools are open and accessible to expats, but those living in Oz on a temporary residency visa will most likely need to pay the fixed tuition fee associated with their state or territory (only some states enforce this).
-Those living in Australia on a permanent residency visa can send their children to school for free, though "voluntary contributions" may still be expected.
+Government schools are open and accessible to expats, but those living in Australia on a temporary residency visa will most likely need to pay the fixed tuition fee associated with their state or territory.
+Government schooling is free for anyone on a permanent residency permit, though ‘voluntary contributions’ may still be expected.
 Additional expenses such as school uniforms and stationery are not funded by the state.

-Children attend the public school that corresponds with their catchment zone, and it follows that expat parents looking to send their star-student to a stellar state school often choose accommodation based on this fact.
-Many schools require foreign families to provide proof of residence before actively enrolling students.
+Children attend the public school that corresponds with their residential catchment zone, and expat parents looking to send their child to a stellar state school often move to that school's zone to guarantee placement.

-Parents with expat children approaching college age will want to carefully consider the curriculum offered by their public school of choice.
-While some offer an International Baccalaureate (IB) programme, most do not, and it is important to make sure that credits and certificates earned from an Australian school will be acceptable to tertiary institutions in the home country.
+Expats with children, especially those who may return home later, should carefully consider the curriculum offered by their government school of choice.
+While some offer the International Baccalaureate (IB) programme, most do not.
+Parents should be sure that credits and certificates earned from an Australian school will be accepted at tertiary institutions in their home country.

-There are plenty of private schools in Australia and, as is the case in most countries, it is assumed these institutions boast better infrastructure, a wider range of facilities, higher-paid teachers and an elevated standard of education.
+There are plenty of non-government schools in Australia and these institutions often have better infrastructure, a wider range of facilities, higher-paid teachers and an elevated standard of education.
 These schools are not state-financed and the tuition fees can be costly.

 In Australia, the term ‘private school’ is used to refer solely to private Catholic schools.
-While placing a high value on academics, these schools tend to teach from a religious standpoint.
-The extent to which religious practice and teachings are incorporated into the curriculum varies from school to school.
+While placing a high value on academics, these schools do teach from a religious point of view, but the extent to which religious practice and teachings are incorporated into the curriculum varies from school to school.
 Expat parents should speak to fellow foreign families to find an institution that aligns with their priorities.

-Non-Catholic schools run by non-government entities are known as independent schools, include schools that subscribe to other religions (such as Christianity, Judaism and Islam) or educational ideologies (such as Montessori).
+Non-Catholic schools run by non-government entities are known as independent schools.
+This includes schools that subscribe to other religions (such as Judaism or Islam) or educational ideologies (such as Montessori or Waldorf).